-What is an internet-facing service?
+What is an online service?

-- An internet-facing service (also known as an online service) is any service that is directly accessible over the internet, including those sitting behind a perimeter firewall.
-For example, a web portal, a cloud service or a network device (such as a firewall or VPN concentrator). - An example of an internet-facing service that processes, stores or communicates an organisation's sensitive data is any cloud service that has been authorised for use with OFFICIAL: Sensitive or PROTECTED data (such as GovTeams) or any other sensitive business data. - Examples of internet-facing services that process, store or communicate an organisation's non-sensitive data can include web hosting services (such as GovCMS) or social media platforms (such as Facebook, Instagram, LinkedIn, YouTube and X).
+- An online service is any service that is directly accessible over the internet, including those sitting behind a perimeter firewall.
+For example, a web portal, a cloud service or a network device (such as a firewall or VPN concentrator). - An example of an online service that processes, stores or communicates an organisation's sensitive data is any cloud service that has been authorised for use with OFFICIAL: Sensitive or PROTECTED data (such as GovTeams) or any other sensitive business data. - Examples of online services that process, store or communicate an organisation's non-sensitive data can include web hosting services (such as GovCMS) or social media platforms (such as Facebook, Instagram, LinkedIn, YouTube and X).